bepitulaz/alltradesdigital.com/content/home/welcome.md

   columns: "1"
 hero_media: welcome.jpg
 ---
 All Trades Digital is a proprietary quantitative trading firm that focus on technology.
+We build the algorithm and execute it on our automated trading platform.